 A BIG DEAL we should know: In Adobe, both the Levels and Curve Tools, and also these Exposure and Blacks tools in Adobe RAW (ACR) have the default that if you hold the ALT key (or Mac Options key I think) down while sliding these, the image preview changes to be blank (all white or all black), and then shows only the pixels that have been clipped at present setting (shows those pixels which now have value 255 or 0).
 The curve tool also has the check box to show this, but it is not default.
 This is quite powerful to show what you are actually clipping, to let you see what is actually being clipped, and thus is losing detail.
 Sometimes losses matter, sometimes it doesn't matter, but this is how you can know what is really happening.
 Same ALT key action works on Black Point too.

-The usual way this tool is used is to set the White Point to the point where the image data actually begins,
+The usual way this tool is used is to set the White Point to about the histogram point where the image data actually begins,

 more as shown in the tiny picture here.
 This excludes the range of tones not present in the image, and maximizes the contrast of those present.
 The extent of the data actually present becomes White at 255.
 Clipping any trailing tail here is often a good thing to do.
 Black point too, same thing.